 - Connects external libraries with your program

-If the compiler complains about syntax, types, or templates, that’s a coding issue.
+If the compiler complains about syntax or types, that's a coding issue.
 If the linker complains, the problem is almost always about where something is defined or how it is being linked.

 Static vs Dynamic Linking